bjornmeansbear/sentence-a-day/importantWords.md

 # Important Words?

-Everything is connected.
+Everything is connected
-Sustainabilitist.
-Flourishing.
+Sustainabilitist
+Flourishing
-These Gestures are Undoubtedly Utopian.
+These Gestures are Undoubtedly Utopian
-The Long Now.
+The Long Now
-10000 years.
+10000 years
+Culture
+Society
+Taste
+Vernacular